usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 while allowing some flexibility for public entities if nonconformance to WCAG 2.1 Level AA is so minimal as to not affect use of the public entity’s web content or mobile app.

-Discussion of Regulatory Text
+**Discussion of Regulatory Text**

 Section 35.205 describes a particular, limited circumstance in which a public entity will be deemed to have met the requirements of § 35.200 even though the public entity’s web content or mobile app does not perfectly conform to the technical standard set forth in § 35.200(b).
-Section 35.205 will apply if the entity can demonstrate that, although it was technically out of conformance to WCAG 2.1 Level AA (i.e., fails to exactly satisfy a success criterion or conformance requirement), the nonconformance has a minimal 214 28 CFR part 35, appendix B, at 708 (2022).
+Section 35.205 will apply if the entity can demonstrate that, although it was technically out of conformance to WCAG 2.1 Level AA (i.e., fails to exactly satisfy a success criterion or conformance requirement), the nonconformance has a minimal impact on access for individuals with disabilities, as defined in the regulatory text.
-215 88 FR 51983.

-impact on access for individuals with disabilities, as defined in the regulatory text.
 If a public entity can make this showing, it will be deemed to have met its obligations under § 35.200 despite its nonconformance to WCAG 2.1 Level AA.

 Section 35.205 does not alter a public entity’s general obligations under subpart H of this part nor is it intended as a blanket justification for a public entity to avoid conforming with WCAG 2.1 Level AA from the outset.
 Rather, § 35.205 is intended to apply in rare